ellensofia/ofh-webbshop-api/README.md

 Clone the repository to your local machine.

-The project consists of two parts, the frontend and the backend.
+The project consists of two parts, client and server.
 To run the project locally, you need to install the dependencies for both parts:

 - `cd client` and run `npm install`
 - `cd server` and run `npm install`